 BRG Now Accepting Submissions for Surreal Salon 7- An Exhibition of Pop-Surrealist / Lowbrow Art from Across America, Juried by One of the Movement's Pioneers, Shag

 Baton Rouge Gallery – center for contemporary art is proud to announce it is now accepting submissions for Surreal Salon 7, a national juried exhibition of pop-surrealist and lowbrow art from across America.
 Artists interested in being a part of this unique and exciting exhibition can find more information right here!

-The work selected by the exhibition’s juror as “Best in Show” for Surreal Salon Six will be prominently featured in an editorial on the exhibition that will be seen by millions the world over in an upcoming issue of Juxtapoz Magazine.
-The artist’s work will appear (w/ title, medium and dimensions listed) and will be recognized as “Best in Show” for Surreal Salon Six.
+The work selected by the exhibition’s juror as “Best in Show” for Surreal Salon 7 will be prominently featured in an editorial on the exhibition that will be seen by millions the world over in an upcoming issue of Juxtapoz Magazine.
+The artist’s work will appear (with title and medium listed) and will be recognized as “Best in Show” for Surreal Salon 7.

-Any questions related to Surreal Salon Six should be directed to Baton Rouge Gallery’s Executive Director, Jason Andreasen, via email (firstname.lastname@example.org) or phone at 225.383.1470.
+Any questions related to Surreal Salon 7 should be directed to Baton Rouge Gallery’s Executive Director, Jason Andreasen, via email (firstname.lastname@example.org) or phone at 225.383.1470.

 This program is made possible in part by a Local Project Assistance Grant from the Arts Council of Greater Baton Rouge, funded by the Mayor-President and Baton Rouge Metro Council.